HackToHell/telegram-reddit-bot/README.md

  - refresh [page_no]  refreshes the images
  - change [subreddit_name] changes the subreddit

 TODO
 ---------------------------

- - Peruser subreddit
  - make code nice

 A little something I wrote when I found out about Telegram's awesome bot system.
 Uses `node-telegram-bot` (which is very very new), the wrapper doesn't support custom keyboards and commands.
 Going to wait for them to add it or better yet send a PR.

-Don't have a place to host this at the moment so not going to tell the name of the bot in the telegram store.
+In the store as tg://resolve?domain=Reddit_image_bot / http://telegram.me/Reddit_image_bot.